VCL3D/VolumetricCapture/index.md

 # Disclaimers

 ## Caveats
-We currently only ship binaries for the Windows platform, supporting Windows 10.
+- We currently only ship binaries for the Windows platform, supporting Windows 10.
 {: .label .label-yellow }
+- The software is being developed to support research workflows which are continuously evoling, therefore, backwards compatibility will often break.
+{: .label .label-yellow }

 ## Maintenance
 Unfortunately there are no commitments to maintaining and providing continuous technical support.
-{: .label .label-yellow }
+{: .label .label-red }